Ciaron Brown: Cardiff City

 After a successful trial period, Brown was signed by Cardiff City on 9 January 2018.
 He was an unused substitute in Cardiff's 3–1 defeat to Norwich City in the EFL Cup.

 On 24 January 2019, Livingston confirmed the signing of Brown on loan from Cardiff.
 He played his first league game on 23 February 2019, playing 63 minutes against Kilmarnock.
 He was again loaned to Livingston in January 2020.
 On 21 July 2020, he rejoined Livingston on a one-year loan, making his third spell at the club.
 On 31 January 2021, Brown was recalled following an impressive string of displays.

 On 31 January 2022, Brown joined EFL League One club Oxford United on loan until the end of the 2021–22 season.
 On June 10, 2022, Cardiff announced Brown would leave the club when his contract expired on June 30.

 Oxford United

-On 26 June 2022, Brown would sign with Oxford United on a two-year deal.
+On 26 June 2022, Brown signed for Oxford United on a two-year deal.
+On 17 October 2023, Brown signed a contract extension of undisclosed length.
+His contract was again renewed in June 2025.

 In January 2023, The Football Association opened an investigation into suspicious betting patterns related to the booking of Brown in Oxford's FA Cup defeat against Arsenal on 9 January 2023.
+The investigation was closed in May 2023 with no action being taken.